 Highs, mid-levels and lows of infant exposures to certain toxins seem to correlate closely with highs, mid-levels and lows of autism or ASD traits

-a) First-born children, compared with later-born, have the highest rate of autism,1 and they also have the highest exposure to breastfeeding, in rates,2a in duration,2b and in concentrations of developmental toxins contained in the milk.2c
+a) First-born children, compared with later-born, have the highest rate of autism,2e and they also have the highest exposure to breastfeeding, in rates,2a in duration,2b and in concentrations of developmental toxins contained in the milk.2c

 b) In one U.K. study,9 one Canadian study9a and two U.S. studies,10, 12 breastfeeding rates were found to have been unusually high among children later diagnosed with autism.
-One of those was a study of data from all 50 U.S. states and 51 U.S. counties, and another studied a population of 127,000; more in item 3.a below.
+One of those was a study of data from all 50 U.S. states and 51 U.S. counties, and another studied a population of 127,000.
 The associations were higher with greater durations of breastfeeding.
+More in item 3.a below

-d) The following should be seen together with awareness that hyperactivity and attention deficits have significant overlap with traits of ASD.6b In a study of 3½-year-olds, history of breastfeeding was related to less-sustained attention; that study also found more signs of hyperactive behavior associated with higher postnatal levels of PCBs, which in turn were mainly predicted by breastfeeding duration.
+e) The following should be seen together with awareness that hyperactivity and attention deficits have significant overlap with traits of ASD.6b In a study of 3½-year-olds, history of breastfeeding was related to less-sustained attention; that study also found more signs of hyperactive behavior associated with higher postnatal levels of PCBs, which in turn were mainly predicted by breastfeeding duration.
 6a In a study of 4-year-olds, higher risk of attention deficits was associated with current body burden of PBDEs;5 remember from above the far higher levels of PBDEs in breastfed than in formula-fed 4-year-olds.

 3. Highs through to lows, including mid-levels, with intermediate data filling out the middle areas of correlations as found in large-scale studies:

-a) Autism risk declines progressively from first-born to second-born, to third-born children, and continues downward to fourth-born children;1 and breastfeeding rates, duration and concentrations of toxins contained in breast milk decline from first to later children.2a, 2b, 2c
+3.a) Autism risk declines progressively from first-born to second-born, to third-born children, and continues downward to fourth-born children;1 and breastfeeding rates, duration and concentrations of toxins contained in breast milk decline from first to later children.2a, 2b, 2c

 (Toxin levels are reduced as a result of excretion to earlier-born infants during previous nursing.)